yusukebe/url-shortener/README.md

 })
 ```

-### Making the top Page
+### Making the Home Page

-First, we're making a top page.
-It responds when someone visits the main path `/`.
+First, we're making a home page.
+It responds when someone visits the root path `/`.
 Here's how we set it up.

 ```ts
 app.get('/', (c) => {